 Once I found a better oncologist for my disease, my entire world opened up.
 As you may know, I have a weird slow-moving (could get aggressive one day) sarcoma.
-And though I live with cancer, I do it in a healthy, harmonious way.
-In fact, today I call myself a cancer thriver and I bet that no matter what your personal medical or emotional pickle is (cancer or something else), you can be a thriver too.
+And though I’m living with cancer, I do it in a healthy, harmonious way.
+In fact, today I call myself a cancer thriver and I bet that no matter what your personal, medical or emotional pickle is (cancer or something else), you can be a thriver, too.

 I would never say that life with cancer is easy, but it can be quite stunning and rich, even in the midst of the pain.
 These tips have helped me feel better and get stronger along the way.
 I think they’ll be useful for you or someone you love, too.

 1. When the going gets tough, take a really deep breath.

 This is the first (and most important) move you can make when the shit hits the fan.
 There will be endless ideas, advice, theories and even some medical bullying slung your way.
 Your breath is the gateway to your intuition—it will help you navigate the noise.
 Breathe and listen.
 Your breath also has the power to reduce stress (more on that below).
 When we’re in prolonged fight or flight mode, it’s hard to make decisions and easy to get depressed, anxious and exhausted.
 Breathe.

 2. Find the best oncologist for your disease.